Oh My Food Recipes

 Cooking tips for how to make black glutinous rice sago dessert:

-• Wash black rice and cook them in pressure cooker for 20 minutes at high pressure and natural release.
+• Wash black sticky rice and cook them in a pressure cooker for 20 minutes at high pressure and natural release.

-• Cook sago is pretty challenging because it’s small and most people don’t know how to cook them.
-The best way to cook sago is to boil them for 5-10 minuets.
-Then, turn off fire and cover a lid for 10 minutes, so the inside of the sago can cook through.
+• Cooking sago is pretty challenging because it’s small and most people don’t know how to cook it.
+The best way to cook sago is to boil them for 5-10 minutes.
+Then, turn off the heat and cover the lid for 10 minutes, so the inside of the sago can cook through.
 After that, use a strain to drain sago and rinse with cold water.
 If you over cooked the sago, it will be mushy.

 Nutrition